-The Doncaster Flood (June 2007) The Flood Water Level Can Be Seen In This Photo On The Walls And Windows
+The Doncaster Flood (June 2007).
+The Flood Water Level Can Be Seen In This Photo On Walls And Windows

-In June 2007 A Buy-To-Let Property I Own Was Flooded
+In June 2007, My Buy-To-Let Property Was Flooded

-The water was over three feet deep in places.
-It was a house that I'd only just finished renovating that very same week.
+The floodwater was over three feet deep in the kitchen and utility.
+It was a house that I'd only just finished renovating that same week.

-It's easy to apportion blame and my initial reaction is to blame the water board.
+It's easy to apportion blame and my initial reaction was to blame the water board.
 If they can regulate canals why can't they regulate rivers too?
 Why can't they dig more reservoirs in preparation for an excess of water?
-After all, it was them who opened the sluice gates and dumped millions of gallons of water into the river Don, inundating the whole village of Toll Bar with hardly any warning to residents.
+After all, they opened the sluice gates and dumped millions of gallons of water into the river Don, inundating the whole village of Toll Bar with hardly any warning to residents.

-After surveying the damage in Doncaster we could do little more until the water subsided.
-We drove home to our house further north to dry land - but only just.
-The drive we share with two other houses was still flooding during periods of heavy rainfall, The water went away one day and was back with a vengeance the next, much to the distress of our neighbour who had now enlisted the help of a local councillor and the fire brigade because they were the only folk who seemed to have any pumps.
+After surveying the damage in Doncaster, we could do little more until the water subsided.
+We drove home twelve miles north to land that wasn't quite as wet.
+The drive we share with two other houses was still flooding during periods of heavy rainfall.
+The water went away one day and was back with a vengeance the next, much to the distress of our neighbour who'd now enlisted the help of a local councillor and the fire brigade because they were the only folk who had any pumps.

-Apparently the council, in their infinite wisdom, don't want to know about blocked drains on private drives, but they readily consented to further houses being built on flood plains and now the drains couldn't cope.
-They could easily be blamed for concreting over the landscape so there is nowhere for excess water to go.
-People will always need more housing as the population increases but the more land that is used up for construction, the less natural drainage there is.
-Or blame the waterways people for not dredging as much as they should; all that debris is taking up valuable space.
+The council, in their infinite wisdom, don't want to know about blocked drains on private drives but they readily consented to further houses being built on flood plains and now the drains couldn't cope.
+They could easily be blamed for concreting over the landscape as there's nowhere for excess water to go.
+People will always need more housing as the population increases but the more land used for construction, the less natural drainage there is.
+Or blame the waterways people for not dredging as much as they should.
+All that debris is taking up valuable space.

 Improvising hubby made a jetty out of old wooden beams and worktops.
-It was still raining almost continually; we began to wonder if there was any more up there.
-A friend of mine who makes signs and labels for a living made one especially for me and stuck it on my garage door:
+It was still raining almost continually.
+We began to wonder if there was any more up there.
+A friend of mine who makes signs and labels for a living engraved one especially for me and stuck it on my garage door:

 ‘GONE FISHING...
 HA, HA’